top of page

 YOUNG COMPOSERS

-The National Centre for Early Music and BBC Radio 3 invited composers to write a new piece for leading baroque ensemble The Brook Street Band.
+The National Centre for Early Music and BBC Radio 3 invite you to write a new piece for leading Renaissance ensemble The Gonzaga Band.

 The Award is open to young composers resident in the UK up to and including the age of 25, and is judged in two age categories: 18 and under, and 19–25.